The Truth About Credit Card Debt Forgiveness

 Bankruptcy

-In Chapter 13 bankruptcy, the court will create a repayment plan for three to five years, during which you can pay off some of your credit card debt.
-Once you fulfill the obligations listed in the bankruptcy, you'll be discharged, and the remaining debt will be forgiven.
+In Chapter 13 bankruptcy, the court will review and approve your creation of a restructured debt repayment plan for you to complete over the next three to five years, during which you can typically pay off at least some of your credit card debt.
+Once you fulfill the obligations listed in your bankruptcy, you'll have the rest of your debts discharged, and the remaining debt will be forgiven.

 Notice of Credit Card Debt Forgiveness

-A notice of credit card debt forgiveness is a formal communication with your creditors in writing.
+A notice of credit card debt forgiveness is a formal communication sent by you, to your creditors in writing.
 This notice can be sent through email or as a physical letter and must include enough information for the credit card company to understand the financial difficulties you are facing.

 Impact of Credit Card Debt Forgiveness